GeoffOminde/water-tracker-project/README.md

 ---

+## About / SDG Impact

+**Water usage tracking app for households and small landlords**
+You’re building for real people in Nakuru who live with water uncertainty.
+This MVP starts with **one thing that’s useful on day one, measurable within weeks, and expandable into IoT and city-scale later**:

+- A lean, offline-first water usage tracker that helps households and small landlords:
+  - Cut water waste
+  - Spot leaks fast
+  - Plan and manage bills
+- No smart meters required at the start

+**SDG Alignment:** This project contributes directly to **[Sustainable Development Goal 6: Clean Water and Sanitation](https://sdgs.un.org/goals/goal6)** by promoting responsible water usage, leak detection, and conservation at the household and small-property level.

+---

 ## Features
 - User registration / login (phone-based)
 - Properties management
 - Meters management
 - Modular architecture ready for OCR, readings, alerts, and offline-first caching
+- Multi-language support (English / Swahili)

 ---